-And on the CEO Twitter the pin is about the £1000 for every employee (12K of them, whereas in 2016 there were 20K employees.
-8K people dropped in two years?)
+And on the CEO Twitter the pin is about the £1000 for every employee.

 This sudden generosity, where it used to take 10 years of service in Pret to receive £1K now is “thrown” at all new and long-term staff, which to me looks like Pret is desperate to recruit and retain their staff, while making others redundant in HQ.
 Just shifting the money a bit in the midst of this Brexit angst.

 So, what’s my problem with these?
-No problem at all, looks all very sweet and lovely, except to say that I crinch at this hypocrisy!
+No problem at all, looks all very sweet and lovely, except to say that I cringe at this hypocrisy!